ckilb/pocketbookcover.koplugin/README.md

 ## Installation

-Simply cCopy the folder *pocketbookcover.koplugin* to */applications/koreader/plugins* on your PocketBook device.
+Simply copy the folder *pocketbookcover.koplugin* to */applications/koreader/plugins* on your PocketBook device.

 ## Usage